theupdateframework/taps/tap1.md

 Once a submission is approved for inclusion in the TAP repository, the TAP Editors will assign it a number, mark its status as "Draft", and merge the initial draft.
 The [TAP Editors](#tap-editors) will not unreasonably deny Draft status to a TAP.
 Reasons for denying a TAP include duplication of effort, being technically unsound, not providing proper motivation or addressing backwards compatibility, or not in keeping with the TUF philosophy.
 [TAP Editors](#tap-editors) may be consulted during the approval phase, with the [Consensus Builder](#consensus-builder) as the final arbiter of the  draft's viability as a TAP.

-As updates are necessary, the TAP author can submit new versions by opening additional [pull requests](https://github.com/theupdateframework/taps/pulls) against the TAPs repository.
+As updates are necessary, the TAP author can submit new versions by opening additional [pull requests](https://github.com/theupdateframework/taps/pulls) against the repository.

 Standardization TAPs consist of two parts, a design document and an augmented reference implementation.
 It is generally recommended that at least a prototype implementation be co-developed with the TAP, as ideas that sound good in principle sometimes turn out to be impractical when subjected to the test of implementation.
 However, a prototype is not required by the TAP process until the TAP is in the "Accepted" status.
 No TAP will be marked as "Final" until an augmented reference implementation is available.